EPCCed/2026-07-27-Fortran-inter/episodes/04-derived-types.md

 an _ultimate component_, which is an intrinsic type for which no further application of `%` is relevant.

-### `protected` attribute
+> ## `protected` attribute
+>

-Note that there is a `protected` attribute in Fortran, although it has a slightly different usage than in C++.
-It will be discussed later as part of the section on submodules.
+> Note that there is a `protected` attribute in Fortran, although it has
+> a slightly different usage than in C++.
+It will be discussed later as
+> part of the section on submodules.
-Some authors argue that `protected` should be avoided as it represents a breakdown of encapsulation.
+> Some authors argue that `protected` should be avoided as it represents
+> a breakdown of encapsulation.
+{: .callout}

 ## Assignments and copying